tjluoma/crashplan/README.md

 crashplan
 =========

-Shell script to load or unload
+Shell script to load or unload the CrashPlan menu bar and plist.